mh-cz/GameMaker-Foreach/README.md

 - DATA - any supported data
 - DATA_TYPE - type of the entered data

 Use capital `BREAK;` macro to exit the loop when mapping/changing values.
-This will force the mapping function to write the changed value immediately instead of the next iteration. (there is no next iteration)
+This will force the mapping function to write the changed value immediately instead of the next iteration. (there is no next iteration after calling `break`)

 ## Examples
 Array - return value